HenrikBengtsson/matrixStats/revdep/problems.md

     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Jean-Philippe Fortin <jfortin@jhsph.edu>’

-    Unknown, possibly mis-spelled, fields in DESCRIPTION:
-      ‘Url’

-    The Title field should be in title case, current version then in title case:
-    ‘Interactive visualization for Illumina methylation arrays’
-    ‘Interactive Visualization for Illumina Methylation Arrays’

-    This build time stamp is over a month old.

-    Size of tarball: 9379921 bytes
-    ```

 *   checking for hidden files and directories ...
 NOTE
     ```
     Found the following hidden files and directories:
       .travis.yml
     These were most likely included in error.
 See section ‘Package structure’ in the ‘Writing R Extensions’ manual.

-    CRAN-pack does not know about
-      .travis.yml
     ```

 *   checking R code for possible problems ...
 NOTE